 You can use these even as an advanced lifter (the strongest women in the world will usually still find goblet squatting a 100 pound dumbbell challenging), but once you master the technique of these lifts I would recommend adding in some new lifts and also beginning a more sophisticated program.

 As you grow much stronger you’ll need more advanced programming to stimulate consistent growth, and you’ll also need heavier and heavier weights in order to force your body to continue growing stronger.
-Eventually you’ll be doing the barbell back squat, the barbell deadlift and the barbell bench press with hundreds of pounds on the bar (if you so choose).
+Eventually you’ll be doing the barbell front squat (or back squat), the barbell deadlift and the barbell bench press with hundreds of pounds on the bar (if you so choose).
 You’ll also be doing rows, glute bridges, chin-ups, hip thrusts, lunges, ab exercises, etc.

 For now though, you can begin with just three lifts.
 Let’s go over each of them in detail: